Guide for Riding in a Group

-- In busy areas, especially Harrogate/Knaresborough, and whenever it is difficult for vehicles to overtake a long line of cyclists, split into smaller groups of 3 or 4 riders, leaving a large gap (at least 20 metres) between the groups for vehicles to slot into.
+- In busy areas, especially Harrogate/Knaresborough, and whenever it is difficult for vehicles to overtake a long line of cyclists, split into smaller groups of 3 or 4 riders, leaving a large gap (at least 10 car lengths) between the groups for vehicles to slot into.

 - Ride at a steady pace with no sudden changes of speed or direction without warning.